 Located at the west of Panjiayuan Bridge and south of the East Third Ring Road, Panjiayuan Antiques Market is very accessible, dealing mainly in antiques and crafts.
-It is known for being cheapest antiques market in Beijing, attracting many foreign and domestic shoppers here everyday.
+It is known for being the cheapest antique market in Beijing, attracting many foreign and domestic shoppers here every day.

-Covering an area of 48500 square meters and accommodates over 3000 stalls, Panjiayuan market is the largest antiques market in Asia.
-Secondhand gods, arts&crafts and antiquities are the main transactions in the market.
+Covering an area of 48500 square meters and accommodates over 3000 stalls, Panjiayuan market is the largest antique market in Asia.
+Secondhand goods, arts& crafts and antiquities are the main transactions in the market.
 It used to be a weekend-only market.
 But, after some refurbishment work, it is now open for business seven days a week.
 However, Saturdays and Sundays are still the best days to go.

 You can also find antique furniture imitations, old books & paintings, agate, jadeite, ceramics, ancient Chinese and foreign coins, leather puppets and all kinds of Chinese opera masks.
 Buddhist relics, costumes of ethnic minorities, apparels, “Cultural Revolution” (1966-76) articles and daily necessities can also be found here.

 And let me tell you some tips for telling the real from the not-so-real, the easiest way to tell if a piece of furniture is really an antique is to lift it.
 An authentic old piece, generally made of hardwood, should be much heavier than a new one.
 If you knock on the panels, different sounds are produced.
 The wood of a fake piece is generally thinner and emits a clearer and harsher sound.

 What can you get there: Antiques, crafts & arts, Secondhand goods and much more.

 Price: Need bargin, from very low to very high since they are antiques.

 How to get there: Panjiayuan Subway Station station, get off B, head west about 100 meters